7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 4. Grow Soil-Free or Traditional

-The kit includes two silicone reusable grow mediums, which means you can grow completely soil-free if you want—no mess, no disposal, just rinse and reuse.
+The kit includes two reusable silicone grow mediums, which means you can grow completely soil-free if you want.
+No mess, no disposal, just rinse and reuse.
 But if you prefer the traditional route, the trays work perfectly with soil or coco coir too.

 Soil-free benefits: